RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/larval_jobs.md

 After the job distributor calls `initial_job_dag()`, it is going to start asking for jobs to submit.
 This is done through the method `determine_job_list()`, which expects you to populate a list of [[larval jobs|JD3]].
+In general, larval jobs need to hold all of the information required for the [[worker job queen|TODO]] to be able to construct a job.
+You may find that you need to create your own class that derives from `LarvalJob` because there is certain information you need to include that the base class does not provide a method for.

 We are going to create helper methods that each focus on larval job creation for one node, as shown below.
 We will also utilize the [[Job Genealogist|TODO]] to help us keep track of the input sources for jobs.